slauger/hcloud-okd4/README.md

 ### Create Fedora CoreOS image

 Build a Fedora CoreOS hcloud image with Packer and embed the hcloud user data source (`http://169.254.169.254/hetzner/v1/userdata`).

-Because the Fedora CoreOS image will be stored in RAM during the build, at least a cx31 instance is required.

 ```
 make hcloud_image